What Is Thai Chicken Flatbread?

 Instructions

 - Prepare the Marinated Chicken: Combine sliced chicken breasts with soy sauce garlic powder, onion powder, and black pepper in a mixing bowl.
-Allow the chicken to marinate for at least 10 minutes, allowing the flavors to meld.
+Allow the chicken to marinate for at least 10 minutes.

 - Preheat and Prepare the Flatbread: Preheat your oven to 400°F (200°C) to ensure optimal baking temperature.
 Use a pastry brush to lightly coat the flatbread with olive oil, evenly distributing it across the surface.
-To provide a crispy and golden flatbread, you can also preheat the baking sheet before placing the flatbread on it.
+Preheating the baking sheet first gives the flatbread a crispier bottom.

-- Assemble the Thai Fusion Chicken Flatbread: Mix your sauce over the prepared flatbread, creating a flavorful base.
-Layer the marinated chicken evenly on the sauce, with a generous sprinkling of shredded mozzarella cheese, carrots, onions and bean sprouts.
+- Assemble the Thai Fusion Chicken Flatbread: Spread the sauce over the prepared flatbread, creating a flavorful base.
+Layer the marinated chicken evenly on the sauce, with a generous sprinkling of shredded mozzarella cheese, carrots, onions.

 - Bake Until Golden and Crispy: Place the assembled flatbread on a baking sheet and bake in the oven for approximately 10-12 minutes.
-Bake until the edges of the flatbread turn golden brown and crispy, ensuring all ingredients are thoroughly heated and melded together.
+Bake until the edges of the flatbread turn golden brown and crispy.

 Video